makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors
 ```

-## Domain Modelling
+## Domain and Process Modelling

-The Takeaway app is split up into various classes that understand the behaviour of various methods.
+Rock, Paper, Scissors is split up into various classes that understand the behaviour of various methods.
 The classes encapsulate these behaviours.

-The takeaway class understands the behaviour of the view_menu, add_item and view_order methods.
+The Computer class understands the behaviour of the computer_choice.

-- Class ----> takeaway
+- Class ----> computer
-- Method (behaviour) ----> view_menu, add_item and view_order
+- Method (behaviour) ----> computer_choice

-The order class understands the behaviours of the add_to_order, order_summary and basket_total methods.
+The Result class understands the behaviours of initialize and run_game.

-- Class ----> order
+- Class ----> result
-- Method (behaviour) ----> add_to_order, order_summary and basket_total
+- Method (behaviour) ----> initialize and run_game.

-The menu class understands the behaviour of the menu method.

-- Class ----> menu
-- Method (behaviour) ----> menu
+[Click Here](www.diagram.codes/d/sequence/alias%20user%20%3D%20%22user%22%0Aalias%20server%20%3D%20%22server%22%0Aalias%20browser%20%3D%20%22browser%22%0A%0Auser%20-%3E%20browser%20%3A%22user%20completes%20form%20and%20clicks%20to%20play%22%0Abrowser%20-%3E%20server%20%3A%22sends%20a%20GET%20request%20for%20%2Fgame%22%0Aserver%20-%3E%20browser%20%3A%20%22sends%20back%20form%20with%20200%20status%20code%22%20%0Abrowser%20-%3E%20user%20%3A%20%22renders%20the%20form%20for%20user%20view%22%20%0A%0A%0A%0A%0A%0A%0A) to view a sequence diagram of the HTTP request/response cycle.

 ## Technologies

-- Code: Ruby
+- Language: Ruby
 - Web Framework: Sinatra
-- Testing Tool: Rspec & Capybara
+- Testing Tools: Rspec & Capybara

 ## How to run